 Strongest Nail Shapes

 When you’re thinking about a good nail shape for you, one thing to consider is the strength of the nail.
-The reality is that many “popular” nail shapes like stiletto and coffin nails are simply not the most durable.

 Whether you’re working with your natural nails or getting acrylic nails, the shape you get will determine how strong your nails will be and how long your manicure will last.
-If you have an active lifestyle or work with your hands, the shape of your nails becomes even more important.

-So what are the strongest nail shapes?
 That depends on whether we’re talking about natural nails or acrylic nails.
-For natural nails, the strongest shape is a square, and for acrylic nails the strongest shape is an oval.
+For natural nails, the strongest shape is a square, and for acrylic nails, the strongest shape is an oval.
 However, that doesn’t mean all other shapes are weak.

-If you’re wondering about how different nail shapes compare, keep reading.
-We are taking a deep dive into nail shapes and why some are stronger than others so that you can choose the best nail shape for your next manicure.
+We are taking a deep dive into nail shapes and why some are stronger than others, so that you can choose the best nail shape for your next manicure.

 Natural Vs Acrylic Nail Strength

-Why do natural and acrylic nails differ some much when it comes to the strongest nail shape?
-The reason for that is the structure of the nails.
+Why do natural and acrylic nails differ so much when it comes to the strongest nail shape?

 With natural nails, you have the same thickness throughout the nail because that’s how your nails grow.
-This means there’s little you can do to “reinforce” the structure of your nail.

-With acrylic nails, the thickness of the nail can be built up during the manicure process.
-Your nail tech is probably trained to add a little extra acrylic material at the apex of the nail – the part where the nail starts to extend beyond your finger.
+Your nail tech is probably trained to add a bit of extra acrylic material at the apex of the nail—the part where the nail starts to extend beyond your finger.

 For example, any right angles in an acrylic nail create potential stress areas and are prone to chipping and breaking.
-Because of this, the strongest options for acrylics are nails with a rounded edge rather than a square edge.

 Strongest Nail Shape For Natural Nails

-The strongest nail shape for natural nails is square.
-A squoval (squared oval shape) is a close second.
 What makes a square or a squoval such a good choice for natural nails is that these shapes are short and have the least stress areas.

 A square nail is considered the strongest, just as a square building is stronger than any other shape.
-The principles used in architecture as the same principles applied to nails.

-If you prefer a softer look, the squoval is a great option for you.
-This nail shape is not quite as strong as the square – the slight curvature of it does allow for more stress areas that can get break under pressure – but it’s still stronger than all other nail shapes and looks beautiful.
+This nail shape is not quite as strong as the square, as the slight curvature allows for more stress areas that can break under pressure.

-Square and squoval nails rarely extend more than a few millimeters beyond the nail bed, which provides them with a lot of strength and almost no opportunity of breakage.
 This type of nail shape will last you a few weeks, depending on the natural thickness of the nail, before it becomes too long.

-You’ll notice that as soon as it gets further beyond your nail bed it becomes much more likely to break.
+You’ll notice that as soon as it gets further beyond your nail bed, it becomes much more likely to break.
 The key to square and squoval shapes is their modest length.

 Natural Nail Shapes Ranked